-The Roys Peak hike is one of the most well known day hikes in New Zealand.
+The Roys Peak hike is one of the most well known day hikes in south island New Zealand.

 This tough trail on the outskirts of Mount Aspiring National Park rewards you with almost fjord-like views of Lake Wanaka and the surrounding landscape.

 If you’re passing through the Wanaka area and looking for a challenge, don’t miss this hike!
-This guide will explain how you can get there, and everything you need to know before you go!
+This travel guide will explain how to get there, and everything you need to know before you go!

 - Difficulty: Strenuous